sayweee/spock-mockfree/README.md

     }
 }
 ```
-Even we have a private final class Address inside，Let's write a test,
+Even we have a private final class Address inside，Let's write a test
 there's nothing we can't mock, that's why we call it mockfree

 ```groovy